Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: A u 197Au fragmentation

 There are similar measurements of 1316 interactions of $^{197}$Au nuclei at 10.7 GeV/nucleon (BNL AGS, 90s).
 For this dataset, Fig. \ref{fig:6}a shows the distribution of 2$\alpha$-pairs at small values of $Q_{2\alpha}$.
-Due to the deteriorated resolution, the $^8$Be region expands, which requires softening the selection of $Q_{2\alpha}$($^8$Be) $\leq$ 0.4 MeV to maintain efficiency.
+Due to the deteriorated resolution, the $^8$Be region expands, which requires softening the selection of $Q_{2\alpha}$($^8$Be) $\leq$ 0.4 MeV to maintain the efficiency.
 Further, to check the $N_{n\alpha}$($^8$Be) correlation and minimize the background in $N_{n\alpha}$($^9$B) and $N_{n\alpha}$(HS), the condition $Q_{2\alpha}$($^8$Be) $\leq$ 0.2 MeV is also applied.
-The distributions of 2$\alpha p$-triplets, 3$\alpha$-triplets, and 4$\alpha$-quartets in the small $Q$ regions of events in which, according to these conditions, there is at least one candidate for $^8$Be decay are also included in Fig. \ref{fig:6}.
-Note that the distributions (b) and (c) contain 2$\alpha p$ and 3$\alpha$ triplets satisfying the conditions $Q_{2\alpha p}$($^9$B) $\leq$ 0.5 MeV and $Q_{3\alpha}$(HS) $\leq$ 0.7 MeV, respectively.
+Fig. \ref{fig:6} demonstrates the distributions of 2$\alpha p$-triplets, 3$\alpha$-triplets, and 4$\alpha$-quartets in the small $Q$ regions of the events where, according to these conditions, there is at least one candidate for $^8$Be decay.
+Note that the distributions (b) and (c) contain 2$\alpha p$ and 3$\alpha$ triples satisfying the conditions $Q_{2\alpha p}$($^9$B) $\leq$ 0.5 MeV and $Q_{3\alpha}$(HS) $\leq$ 0.7 MeV, respectively.

-Statistics and relative yields of the unstable states are presented in Table. \ref{tab:6} with allowance for $Q_{2\alpha}$($^8$Be) $\leq$ 0.4 MeV.
+Statistics and relative yields of the unstable states for the $^{197}$Au nucleus are presented in Table \ref{tab:6} taking into account $Q_{2\alpha}$($^8$Be) $\leq$ 0.4 MeV.
 Channels $n_\alpha$ $\geq$ 11 are summed to reduce errors.
-The ratio of the number of events $N_{n\alpha}$($^8$Be) including at least one $^8$Be decay candidate to the statistics of the channel $N_{n\alpha}$, grows rapidly to $n_\alpha$ = 10 to about 0.5.
-This trend persists when the condition is tightened to $Q_{2\alpha}$($^8$Be) despite the decrease in statistics (Fig. \ref{fig:7}).
+The ratio of the number of events $N_{n\alpha}$ ($^8$Be) including at least one $^8$Be decay candidate to the statistics of the channel $N_{n\alpha}$, grows rapidly to $n_\alpha$ = 10 to about 0.5.
+This trend is preserved when the condition is tightened to $Q_{2\alpha}$($^8$Be) despite the decrease in statistics.
+All the discussed data on the ratio of the number of events $N_{n\alpha}$ ($^{8}$Be), including at least one candidate for $^{8}$Be decay, to the statistics of the $N_{n\alpha}$ channel, are combined in Fig. \ref{fig:7}.